Missing -mfpu=neon in CFLAGS/CXXFLAGS when building for ARM and NEON is supported but not gcc's default

 #1 Updated by Philip Balister about 1 year ago

 Use a toolchain file.
 Auto detect for NEON is broken in the cmake.
 See:

 for an example.

-#3 Updated by Sylvain Munaut 11 months ago
+#3 Updated by Sylvain Munaut about 1 year ago

 Well yes, using a toolchain file "fixes it" ... but IMHO that's only a work around.
 The build process does detect neon automatically properly and put the HAS_NEON (or similar) defines, but it doesn't set -mfpu=neon in the CFLAGS and it should do that on its own IMHO.

-#5 Updated by Sylvain Munaut 11 months ago
+#5 Updated by Sylvain Munaut about 1 year ago

 My main point here is the behavior is not consistent.
 Either it uses neon automatically and it should set that CFLAG.
 Or it doesn't and expect the use to manually enable it and use a toolchain file.
 But here it enables assembly neon code automatically but doesn't set the CFLAG.

 And my cmake sucks too or there would be a patch attached to this ticket :p